InlaidData/Pages/problem.md

-##Gear:
+<h3>Gear:</h3>

-    Armor - Chainmail armor, Plate armor, and leather armor.
+    <b>Armor</b> - Chainmail armor, Plate armor, and leather armor.
 Leather armor being the weakest and offering the least defense boost.
 With plate offering the most defense and being the most durable.
 Chainmail is somewhere inbetween.

-    Weapons - Swords, daggers, bow / arrows, and magic spells.
+    <b>Weapons</b> - Swords, daggers, bow / arrows, and magic spells.
 Bows and Magic Spells offer ranged attacks while swords and daggers offer up close combat.

-    Potions - Health and Magic / Mana potions.
+    <b>Potions</b> - Health and Magic / Mana potions.
 All of these will add the their respective fields.

-    Fountains - Health and Magic fountains where if you go near them they will either fill or bar / capacity or add some to it.
+    <b>Fountains</b> - Health and Magic fountains where if you go near them they will either fill or bar / capacity or add some to it.

-##Maps:
+<h3>Maps:</h3>

-    Overworld - Main town / village / hub where you will have a main base with a few merchants around.
+    <b>Overworld</b> - Main town / village / hub where you will have a main base with a few merchants around.
 You can trade with merchants using Rubies and store loot and gear in your main base / house.
   		       There will also be quest givers that will you give out incentives to go into dungeons.

-    Caves - Dungeons will have enemies, loot, and fountians.
+    <b>Caves</b> - Dungeons will have enemies, loot, and fountians.
 You go in, kill some stuff, grab some stuff, then head out.